educates/educates-training-platform/developer-docs/build-instructions.md

 make push-core-images
 ```

 NOTE: By default, images will be pushed to a local registry.
-There's instructions avobe on how to provide a local registry
+There's instructions above on how to provide a local registry
 via the Educates cli.

 This will trigger the building of the container images and push the resulting images to the local docker image registry.